ralphchen/vpc/intl.en-US/User Guide/Routing.md

     Select this type when you want to access the Internet through the application deployed on the ECS instance.

--   VPN Gateway: route traffic destined for a specific IP address range to a VPN Gateway.
+-   VPN Gateway: Route traffic destined for a specific IP address range to a VPN Gateway.

     Select this type when you want to connect to a VPC or a local IDC through the VPN Gateway.

--   Router Interface \(To VPC\): route traffic destined for a specific IP address range to a VPC.
+-   Router Interface \(To VPC\): Route traffic destined for a specific IP address range to a VPC.

     Select this type when you want to connect two VPCs through router interfaces of Express Connect.

--   Router Interface \(To VBR\): route traffic destined for a specific IP address range to a VBR.
+-   Router Interface \(To VBR\): Route traffic destined for a specific IP address range to a VBR.

     Select this type when you want to connect to a local IDC through a dedicated connection of Express Connect.

+-   Secondary ENI: Route traffic destined for a specific IP address range to a secondary ENI.

 ## Routing rules {#section_dq3_3ny_rdb .section}